Federal Direct Loans

 Student Loan Repayment via Inceptia

-Mid Michigan College has partnered with Inceptia, a division of the National Student Loan Program (NSLP), to provide you with FREE assistance on your Federal student loan obligations to ensure successful, comfortable loan repayment.
+You’re not alone when it comes to student loans.
+Mid Michigan College has partnered with Inceptia, a division of the National Student Loan Program (NSLP), to provide you with FREE assistance with your Federal student loan obligations to ensure successful loan repayment.

 Inceptia’s friendly customer representatives may reach out to you during your grace period to answer questions you have about your loan obligation and/or repayment options.
 They may also contact you if your loan(s) become delinquent.
 Inceptia is not a collection agency.
-We’ve partnered with them to help you explore a wide variety of possibilities such as alternative repayment plans, deferment, consolidation, discharge, forgiveness, and forbearance options.
+We’ve partnered with them to help you explore a variety of possibilities such as alternative repayment plans, deferment, consolidation, discharge, forgiveness, and forbearance options.
 Inceptia will stay in touch with you via phone calls, letters, and/or emails to help you find answers to your questions and solutions to your issues.
-Visit Inceptia's webpage.

 For additional resources, including information on repayment options, visit Inceptia’s Federal Student Loan Overview website.